Within this article:

 - Possibility of exporting all data within the account in Excel or CSV format

-When the premium feature "Negotiation Module" is activated in the account, it would be possible for Buyers, to negotiate the price and conditions of the service, with the supplier.
+When the premium feature Negotiation Module is activated in the account, it would be possible for Buyers, to negotiate the price and conditions of the service, with the supplier.

 .

-In order for a user to be able to create new Requests for Proposal, and follow up on missions created in the platform, they have to be positioned or assigned to at least one entity.
+In order for a user to be able to create new Requests for Proposal, and follow up on projects created in the platform, they have to be positioned or assigned to at least one entity.
 Once they have been assigned to an entity, it will be necessary to assign them a role.

 ![]() |

-Entity Administrator |
+Entity Lead |

 |